-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping children safe in education (2023), and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance and undertake an assessment (a record is kept). - Reinforce the importance of online safety when communicating with parents. - Provide a safe space for pupils who are LGBT to speak out and share their concerns
+- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping children safe in education (2024), and review this guidance at least annually.
+Staff will also read: - Staff Code of Conduct - Safeguarding and Child Protection Policy - School's Behaviour Policy - School Policy for Children Missing Education - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance and undertake an assessment (a record is kept). - Reinforce the importance of online safety when communicating with parents.

+- Provide a safe space for pupils who are LGBT to speak out and share their concerns - Raise any concerns that they may have about a child in the school promptly and by following the procedures in section 6